Down and Dromore and the Diocese of Albany (USA) share together in Mission with the Church in South Sudan through CMS Ireland.

-The link was forged when Bishop Harold and his wife visited the Diocese of Maridi in 1999 with Canon Cecil Wilson, the former CMSI Director of Mission, and saw at first hand the struggles of the people who were at that time just beginning to return from exile.
-A number of parishes in the diocese of Down and Dromore were identified and approached about developing a Mission Link with Maridi Diocese and the diocese of Albany also requested to join in this Partnership.
+The link was forged when Bishop Harold and his wife visited the Diocese of Maridi in 1999 with Canon Cecil Wilson, the former CMSI Director of Mission.
+They saw at first hand the struggles of the people who were at that time just beginning to return from exile.
+A number of parishes in the diocese of Down and Dromore developed a Mission Link with Maridi Diocese and the diocese of Albany also requested to join in this partnership.

 Bicycles for clergy, a vehicle for the bishop, new primary schools, a new health clinic and medicines and a refurbished Guest House have also been provided through the partnership.